brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-23.md

 either, and definitely none suitable to lead in his place if he were killed.
 Harry shook his head though.

-"I want to see the Lorraine's Gate and the Stroudsburg Gate* and their commanders first before I recommend the military for any of them.
+"I want to see the Lorraine's Gate and the Stroudsburg Gate\[^105-1] and their commanders first before I recommend the military for any of them.
 I would have preferred seeing them before you all got dragged here to be quite frank," he said, looking irritated.
 Further down the table, Ire and Deepbite were getting